particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 }
 ```

 7. Now, let's define the `callbackDirectMethod` function.
-We set-up two methods in IoT Central, named `readSensors` and `toggleLed` (which is also the name of our `Particle.function` from the last lab).
-Azure IoT passes the method name in as a string, so we can determine which method is called using the `strcmp` C function, which returns `0` if the strings match.
-If we get a match, we'll publish a debug message to the Particle Device Cloud and then call the appropriate function.
-Finally, we'll return a 200 HTTP Status Code, or a 400 if the method string doesn't match what we expect.
+You set-up two methods in IoT Central, named `readSensors` and `toggleLed` (which is also the name of our `Particle.function` from the last lab).
+Azure IoT passes the method name in as a string, so you can determine which method is called using the `strcmp` C function, which returns `0` if the strings match.
+If you get a match, you'll publish a debug message to the Particle Device Cloud and then call the appropriate function.
+Finally, you'll return a 200 HTTP Status Code, or a 400 if the method string doesn't match what you expect.

 ```cpp
 int callbackDirectMethod(char *method, byte *payload, unsigned int payloadLength)